Nelson Eddy: Relationship with Jeanette MacDonald

+Over the decades, MacDonald and Eddy had several private homes together.
+In 1938, they had a small Burbank house located at 812 S Mariposa Street.
+In the 1940s, Nelson leased and remodeled, for himself and MacDonald, the old cowboy bunkhouse at 1330 Angelo Drive, Beverly Hills.
+Starting in 1947, they used 710 N. Camden Drive, which had been the home of MacDonald's mother until her death.
+They also alternately stayed at favorite hotels and homes owned by their celebrity friends throughout the United States, including homes owned by Lily Pons and Irene Dunne.
+In 1963, MacDonald and Raymond moved into two adjoining apartments on the 8th floor in the East building at the Wilshire Comstock in Westwood.
+Nelson Eddy had his own apartment on the 7th floor of the West building.
+He allowed MacDonald to decorate it, and they used it as a rendezvous spot until she was too weak to walk the few yards over to his building.
+(After Eddy's death, his widow Ann learned of the apartment and moved into it.)

+Forbidden to marry early on by MGM studio boss Louis B. Mayer, MacDonald and Eddy performed an unofficial wedding ceremony at Lake Tahoe while filming Rose Marie.
+They considered that "by God's laws", they had married, although they were never able to do so legally.
+Each fall, they returned to Tahoe to renew their vows.
+As late as 1948, MacDonald's desk diary had a handwritten "Lake Tahoe" entry.
+After their 1943 visit, Eddy wrote a lengthy diary entry about their trip and his love for her, calling her "my wife", which he did in private to the end of her life.

 Death

-On March 5, 1967, Eddy was performing at the Sans Souci Hotel in Miami Beach, Florida when he was stricken on stage with a cerebral hemorrhage.
+On March 5, 1967, Eddy was performing at the Sans Souci Hotel in Miami Beach, Florida, when he was stricken on stage with a cerebral hemorrhage.
 According to Gore Vidal, writing in Myra Breckinridge, he was singing "Dardanella" when he collapsed.
 His singing partner, Gale Sherwood, and his accompanist, Ted Paxson, were at his side.
 He died a few hours later in the early hours of March 6, 1967, at Mount Sinai Medical Center in Miami Beach, aged 65.

 He is interred at Hollywood Forever Cemetery, between his mother and his widow (who outlived him by twenty years).

 Papers

 Eddy's meticulously annotated scores (some with his caricatures sketched in the margins) are now housed at Occidental College Special Collections in Los Angeles.
 His personal papers and scrapbooks are at the University of Southern California Cinema/Television Library, also in Los Angeles.